survivejs/webpack-book/manuscript/extending/01_loaders.md

 * Loaders can be either synchronous or asynchronous.
 In the latter case, you should use `this.async()` webpack API to capture the callback exposed by webpack.
 * If you want to generate code dynamically for webpack entries, that's where loaders can come in handy.
 A loader does not have to accept input.
 It's acceptable that it returns only output in this case.
 * Use **loader-utils** to parse possible options passed to a loader and consider validating them using **schema-utils**.
+* When developing loaders locally, consider setting up a `resolveLoader.alias` to clean up references.
 * Pitching stage complements the default behavior allowing you to intercept and to attach metadata.

 You'll learn to write plugins in the next chapter.
 Plugins allow you to intercept webpack's execution process and they can be combined with loaders to develop more advanced functionality.